Ceylon Tea Benefits, Nutrition and Side Effects - Dr. Axe

 What Is Ceylon Tea?

 Ceylon tea refers to any type of tea that is produced in Sri Lanka, formerly known as Ceylon.
-Like other kinds of tea, ceylon tea comes from the leaves of the tea plant, Camellia sinensis, which are then dried and processed into different types of tea.
+Like other kinds of tea, ceylon tea comes from the leaves of the tea plant, Camellia sinensis.
+The leaves are picked, withered, oxidized and dried during processing in order to produce the final product.

 Ad